Are You Making For Lent?

 Read Mark 10:32-40.

 Here is Jesus leading His disciples toward Jerusalem.
 He is also leading His own feet toward the most severe persecution He ever faced.
 You and I enter into Jerusalem on Ash Wednesday.
-What sacrifice are you making to enhance your Lenten experience?
+What sacrifice for Lent are you making to enhance your journey to Easter?
 Just as Jesus knew what sacrifice He would have to make, we should discern what God is calling us to do.

 Sacrifices are supposed to make a difference.
 What’s the point of giving up candy for Lent if it doesn’t bring us spiritually closer to Christ?